Code-Institute-Solutions/typeracer-v1-sourcecode/05-01-ideation/05-01-02-challenge-creating-our-user-stories/user-stories.md

 **Acceptance Criteria:**

 - [ ] WPM is calculated based on the number of correctly typed words and elapsed time.
-- [ ] The WPM result is displayed immediately after completing the test.
+- [ ] The difficulty level and WPM result is displayed immediately after completing the test.

 **Tasks:**